-We can now describe our parametrized methodology for the null tests presented in the previous section, so as to probe for deviations from \lcdm and spatial homogeneity.
-To do so, we follow a two-pronged approach.
+We can now describe our parameterized method for the null tests presented in the previous section to probe for deviations from \lcdm and spatial homogeneity.
+To do this, we followed a two-pronged approach.

-First, we bin the Hubble rate and distance data in bins with an equal number of points and then we calculate the various tests using the expressions in \Cref{sec:tests}.
-The first technique to explore the sensitivity of the tests presented in this work consists of evaluating them in redshift bins.
-Each test is sensitive to a particular combination of the different observables and parameters, hence the binning technique has to be performed individually to take into account the proper dependency and the covariances.
-To compute the $\mathrm{Om}_{\rm H}$ and $r_0$ tests we simply bin the $H(z)$ data at different redshifts and we propagate their uncertainties to the final tests by taking the diagonal elements of the covariance matrices of the data.
-We have checked, following the approach of \citet[]{Nesseris:2014vra}, that our choice about the covariance matrices does not affect the results by more than $1\%$.
+First, we binned the Hubble rate and distance data in bins with an equal number of points, and then we calculated the various tests using the expressions in \Cref{sec:tests}.
+The first technique to explore the sensitivity of the tests we present consists of evaluating them in redshift bins.
+Each test is sensitive to a particular combination of the different observables and parameters, hence the binning technique had to be performed individually to take the proper dependence and the covariances into account.
+To compute the $\mathrm{Om}_{\rm H}$ and $r_0$ tests, we binned the $H(z)$ data at different redshifts and propagated their uncertainties to the final tests by taking the diagonal elements of the covariance matrices of the data.
+We verified following the approach of \citet[]{Nesseris:2014vra} that our choice of the covariance matrices did not affect the results by more than $1\%$.

-Furthermore, to compute $\mathrm{Om}_{\rm dA}$ and $\mathrm{Om}_{\rm dL}$ we bin the corresponding distances; $D_{\rm A}(z)$ comes directly from the BAO mocks, whereas for $D_{\rm L}(z)$ we use the distance moduli of SNe by inverting \Cref{eq:lum_dist}.
-For the latter we further bin the data in 20 equally spaced redshift bins in order to have enough points and help compute the derivatives in a larger redshift range.
+Furthermore, to compute $\mathrm{Om}_{\rm dA}$ and $\mathrm{Om}_{\rm dL}$, we binned the corresponding distances. $D_{\rm A}(z)$ comes directly from the BAO mocks, whereas for $D_{\rm L}(z),$ we used the distance moduli of SNe by inverting \Cref{eq:lum_dist}.
+For the distance moduli, we further binned the data in 20 equally spaced redshift bins in order to have enough points and help compute the derivatives in a wider redshift range.